 Overcoming this division is one of the biggest challenges facing the coalition government of Prime Minister Giorgia Meloni.
-Meloni is the leader of the Fratelli d'Italia party, the largest political party in the ruling coalition, ahead of Deputy Prime Minister Matteo Salvani's Lega Nord and Mr Berlusconi's Forza Italia.
+Ms. Meloni is the leader of the Fratelli d'Italia party, the largest political party in the ruling coalition, standing against Deputy Prime Minister Matteo Salvani's Lega Nord and Mr. Berlusconi's Forza Italia.

 Italian Prime Minister Giorgia Meloni (right) stands next to Mr. Silvio Berlusconi.
 File photo

-Previously, Mr. Berlusconi played a decisive role in mediating and uniting the interests of the parties in Ms. Meloni's ruling coalition.
-This role of Mr. Berlusconi was so important that it was believed that thanks to him, Ms. Meloni became the first female prime minister in Italy.
+Mr Berlusconi has played a decisive role in mediating and uniting the interests of the parties in Ms Meloni's ruling coalition.
+This role of Mr Berlusconi is so important that it is believed that thanks to him, Ms Meloni became the first female prime minister in Italy.

 Forza Italia is unlikely to recover after losing its leader Berlusconi.
-Therefore, Italian politics will be in turmoil in the coming time, rather than remaining relatively stable as in the past.
-Even the populist far-right wing across Europe will have a hard time filling the void of influence and role left by Mr. Berlusconi.
+Therefore, Italian politics will be in turmoil in the coming time, and it is unlikely to continue to be relatively stable as in the past.
+The populist far-right wing across Europe will also have a hard time filling the void of influence and role left by Mr. Berlusconi.

 Former Italian Prime Minister Silvio Berlusconi dies